wp-plugins/decategorizer/readme.txt

 	can be created.
 6. Go back to the plugin management page and activate Decategorizer.
 7. You're done.

-**IMPORTANT**

-When upgrading to the newest version, please deactivate and then reactivate the plugin _after the upgrade_ so you can be sure that redirections are recreated.
-It's a bit wonky, I know, I'll try to fix it soon :/

 == More info ==